hmgle/passt/README.md

         cd passt
         make

-    * alternatively, static builds for x86_64 as of the latest commit are also available for convenience [here](/builds/latest/x86_64/).
-Convenience, non-official packages for Debian (and derivatives) and RPM-based distributions are also available there.
+    * alternatively, [static builds]((/builds/latest/x86_64/) for x86_64 as of
+      the latest commit are also available for convenience.
+Non-official packages for Debian (and derivatives) and RPM-based distributions are also available there.
 These binaries and packages are simply built with:

             make pkgs